William Benitz Page last modified:

 We know that William first arrived in the U.S. at the port of New York as a passenger on a ship from Le Havre on December 2, 1833.
 However, this fact does not disprove the manner of his arrival in Texas.

 It is probably true that William was a passenger (or a seaman) on a ship that was caught by a storm in the Gulf of Mexico and wrecked upon the coast of Mexico-Texas.
-If so, it most likely occurred in the late summer (hurricane season) of 1834 or ’35.
-It is also probably true that he was rescued by and lived with the local inhabitants (Indians or Mexicans) for several months.
+If so, it most likely occurred in the late summer (hurricane season) of 1834 or ‘35.
+It is also probably true that he was rescued by and for several months lived with the local inhabitants (probably one of the coastal tribes, Atakapas or Karankawas).
 However, we do not know where he came ashore, nor how long and where he lived during those months.
-The bit about the 7th wave seems plausible, being the lone survivor is probably an embellishment.
+The bits about the 7th wave and being the lone survivor look suspiciously like embellishments.

 William reappears on record when he enlisted in the army of the Republic of Texas, on October 1, 1836.